Arthy000/gherkin-testcafe/README.md

 Scenarios can be tagged using [Gherkin's @-notation](https://docs.cucumber.io/cucumber/api/#tags).
 The runner can then be configured to filter scenarios to be run based on these tags.
-The tags will be evaluated such that scenarios that have any of the including tags (begins with @) but none of the excluding tags (begins with ~@) will be run.
+The tags will be evaluated in such a way that scenarios that have any of the including tags (begins with @) but none of the excluding tags (begins with ~@) will be run.

 Examples: